huaweicloud/terraform-provider-huaweicloud/docs/data-sources/rms_policy_definitions.md

 The following arguments are supported:

-* `region` - (Optional, String) Specifies the region where the policy definitions are located.
-  If omitted, the provider-level region will be used.

 * `name` - (Optional, String) Specifies the name of the policy definitions used to query definition list.

 * `policy_type` - (Optional, String) Specifies the policy type used to query definition list.